avatao/blog.avatao.com/_posts/2017-9-27-Equifax-and-Apache-Struts.md

 <!--excerpt-->

-Equifax is using Apache Struts, an open-source MVC Java framework for their web-application.
+# Equifax is using **Apache Struts**, an open-source **MVC Java framework** for their web-application.

-Struts is a popular target for attackers as approximately 65% of Fortune 100 companies use Struts-based applications [according to statistics](http://www.zdnet.com/article/critical-security-bug-threatens-fortune-100-companies/).
+Struts is a popular target for attackers as approximately 65% of Fortune 100 companies use **Struts-based applications** [according to statistics](http://www.zdnet.com/article/critical-security-bug-threatens-fortune-100-companies/).
-In the past year several vulnerabilites have been found in the software and two of them were RCE (Remote Code Execution) bugs.
+In the past year several vulnerabilites have been found in the software and two of them were **RCE (Remote Code Execution)** bugs.
 In case of an RCE, attackers could run code on vulnerable servers, which allows them almost anything they want: to steal company secrets or customer data, upload ransomware, inject malicious code into the web-applications and much more.
 It's no fun to let evil visitors run their code on our servers.

 The [first vulnerability](https://www.cvedetails.com/cve/CVE-2017-5638/) has been found in the Jakarta Multipart parser on March 10, 2017.